phpenv/phpenv/README.md

 if installing on a Mac OS X environment and installs the version to `.phpenv/versions/5.3.20-debug`.

-The build is kept in tact at location `phpenv/php-src` to simplify fault finding and alloving you to continue the installation process in the event of a failed build.
+The build is kept in tact at location `phpenv/php-src` to simplify fault finding and allowing you to continue the installation process in the event of a failed build.

-To continue from a previoun ntep in the installation process use the `--continue` option.
+To continue from a previous step in the installation process use the `--continue` option.

     $phpenv install php-5.3.20 -c 4

-To start from the configuring stage of the installation process and rerun `./configure` using the updated information from your cenfiguration options source file.
+To start from the configuring stage of the installation process and rerun `./configure` using the updated information from your configuration options source file.

 When restarting an installation from scratch it may be useful to clean